oscal-compass/compliance-trestle/README.md

 - Tooling manage authoring and governance of markdown and drawio files within a repository.
 - Support within trestle to streamline management within a managed git environment.
 - An underlying object model that supports developers interacting with OSCAL artifacts.
+- Detached signing and verification for JSON artifacts.

 ## Why Trestle